Maps and mapping

-Although Ordnance Survey maps chart the most significant changed in Liverpool’s history, older maps often are unique.
+Although Ordnance Survey maps chart the most significant changes in Liverpool’s history, older maps often are unique.
 They show details or aspects which no other map does, and can often show what was important to the map-maker.
 You can’t beat old maps for laying bare the great changes of a city like Liverpool.

 Modern maps are often much more ‘objective’ in comparison.
 But old maps are still of use to the local historian, at the same time as being beautiful objects.